proycon/sesdiff/README.md

 There is also a ``--prefix`` option that strips common suffixes.

-Use the ``--abstract`` parameter to get slightly more abstract edit script that refer to the length of unchanged parts rather than their contents.
+Use the ``--abstract`` parameter to get a slightly more abstract edit script that refers to the length of unchanged parts rather than their contents.
 You would then get:

 ```